 Sorelle Bronca’s Particella 68 from Rive di Colbertaldo offers perhaps the most compelling terroir story among premium Prosecco producers.
 The site features slopes approaching 60% grade where machinery cannot operate, vines averaging 40 years in age, and entirely manual viticulture according to the producer’s own descriptions.

 Current pricing shows €21 at the producer’s shop and €23 at EU retailers like XtraWine, while earlier Falstaff data from the 2019 vintage indicated a €10 to €20 price band.
-That suggests roughly 40% nominal repositioning as the wine’s reputation has grown, driven primarily by critical scores and the single-vineyard narrative.
+That points to roughly 40% nominal repositioning as the wine’s reputation has grown, driven primarily by critical scores and the single-vineyard narrative.

-The long-run retail price trajectory tells a revealing story: $16 in 2006 according to Vinography, $22 in 2015 per Food & Wine, and $27 in 2023 also from Food & Wine.
-That represents approximately 23% growth from 2015 to 2023 and nearly 69% growth from 2006 to 2023.
+The long-run retail price trajectory tells a revealing story. $16 in 2006 according to Vinography, $22 in 2015 per Food & Wine, and $27 in 2023 also from Food & Wine.
+That works out to roughly 23% growth from 2015 to 2023 and nearly 69% growth from 2006 to 2023.

 FAQ